 None!
-No internet, no time-wasting computer games.
+No internet, no computer games.
 It was great.

 Alongside all this incidental learning we had time for the books after breakfast.
 The buffet restaurant was the ideal place for a spot of maths or English practice.
 There was a library and games room on board, we had a few games of Monopoly and chess, did some crossword and Sudoku puzzles and looked at some great coffee-table type books.

 So do you think you could fit a cruise into your homeschool schedule?
 It’s not as expensive as you might think if you look out for special offers.
 Our Atlantic Crossing was just $700 each, including all food and entertainment for 11 days.
 I’m currently looking at another crossing that is only $500.
 I bet you thought it would cost more, did you?
 Get in touch with me in the comments section if you need any help at all.

 Could you help us out by pinning this image to Pinterest?
 Thanks!

 If you’d like to know more about cruising, there is plenty of great information on our Pinterest board.